Saturday, December 16, 2017

 After a curious, closer look and inspection he could not deny nor resist the perfect state of the convertible and decided to buy it ( paid cash at the backseat of his rental car ) and have it shipped to Holland, because my friend knew that this convertible would be just the convertible I was looking for.

-However, before lading by the shipping company AFL a number of registration-, export declarations 1 and 2 and formalities needed to be complied with.
-AFL made for insurance reasons an exact report of the exterior of the Spider before entering the ship in a large wooden crate.
+However, before lading by the shipping company AFL a number of registration documents and formalities needed to be complied with.
+AFL made for insurance reasons a report before entering the ship in a large wooden crate.
 Here in front of the shipping company waiting for embarkation to Rotterdam at the Chula Vista harbor wharf.

 As the last person in this line, I bought the car from my friend short after it arrived in the harbor of Rotterdam, Holland.